akiradeveloper/lol-book/src/snapshot-tag.md

-# How snapshots are managed
+# Snapshot Resource and Tag

 In the previous section, you have learned that the snapshot is placed in somewhere outside the log entry and copy to other nodes in streaming.